China's defense budget rise to outpace economic growth target

 Beijing does not provide a breakdown of its defense budget, leading neighbors and other military powers to complain that its lack of transparency has added to regional tensions.

+“China has increased defense spending at a high rate for some time and Japan would like to see a high level of transparency in regard to its defense policy and militarization,” the Japanese government’s spokesman Chief Cabinet Secretary Yoshihide Suga said on Tuesday.

+“We will continue to monitor the situation closely and at the same time will look to engage further with China in security dialogue in order to seek clarification.”

-Its defense spending ranks as the world’s second largest, though it still lags behind the United States.
+China’s defense spending ranks as the world’s second largest, lagging behind the United States.
 By comparison, U.S. President Donald Trump has backed plans to request $750 billion from Congress for U.S. defense spending in 2019.

 But diplomats and military experts say China’s defense numbers probably underestimate true military spending for the People’s Liberation Army, the world’s largest armed forces, which are in the midst of an impressive modernization program overseen by President Xi Jinping.